 Rescue from bootloop

-When flashing a device, we may encounter situations where the device becomes "bricked".
-In theory, if you only use fastboot to flash the boot partition or install unsuitable modules that cause the device to fail to boot, then this can be restored by appropriate operations.
-This document aims to provide some emergency methods to help you recover from a "bricked" device.
+When flashing a device, we may encounter situations when the device becomes "bricked".
+In theory, if you only use fastboot to flash the boot partition or install incompatible modules that cause the device to fail to boot, then this can be restored by appropriate operations.
+This document aims to provide some emergency methods to help you recover from a "bricked" state.

 Brick by flashing boot partition